noman2590/cpt-administration/readme.txt

 == Installation ==

-1. Upload the entire `wp-custom-post-types` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `my-custom-post-types` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the **Plugins** screen (**Plugins > Installed Plugins**).
 3. You will find **CPT List** menu in your WordPress admin screen where you can manage custom post types.